-Is it common practice for applicants to contact their #1 program to let them know they are ranking them first?
+Is it common practice for applicants to contact their #1 program to let them know they will rank them first?

 No. It is against the policies of the American Council of Academic Plastic Surgeons.
 Going against the ACAPS policy can have negative consequences on your application success.
-Candidates can now signal their interest in a program during the application process through the Plastic Surgery Common Application (PSCA).
+Candidates should signal their interest in a program during the application process through the PSCA.